How to Buy a New Furnace

 - Fuel source

-SizingChoosing the right size furnace for your home will have short- and long-term consequences for your comfort, energy bills and the lifetime of the system.
-The HVAC contractor you select should perform a load calculation for your home using Manual J software to find the best fit before buying a new furnace.
+Choosing the right size furnace for your home will have short- and long-term consequences for your comfort, energy bills, and system life span.
+Your HVAC contractor should perform a load calculation for your home using Manual J software to find the best fit before buying a new furnace.
 While your home’s size is part of the equation, there’s more to it, including:

 - Your home’s overall energy efficiency

-- Cubic footage you want to heat
+- Cubic footage of the space you want to heat

-- Layout of the home
+- The layout of the home

-- Heat you create indoors
+- The heat you create indoors

 - Temperature preferences

 When buying a new furnace, you’ll find that systems with a higher AFUE cost more.
 The most efficient systems available have ratings that reach the high 90s.
 Since winters can be long and harsh in our area, better efficiency translates to reduced heating bills over the system’s lifetime.

-Fuel SourcesFind out what fuels are available in your area and check their costs, as it’s quite possible that the fuel your old furnace used is more expensive than newer alternatives.
+Find out what fuels are available in your area and check their costs, as the fuel your old furnace uses may be more expensive than newer alternatives.
 You may be able to make further savings by choosing the right fuel.

-Key Furnace Features to ConsiderA lot has changed since you last bought a new furnace.
+A lot has changed since you last bought a new furnace.
 Technology advances rapidly in the HVAC industry!
-Today, there are many new features available in a new furnace that improve household comfort and conserve energy.
+Today, many new features are available in new furnaces that improve household comfort and conserve energy.

 - Variable-speed blower: This feature allows a furnace to deliver air more quietly and slowly than a unit with a single-speed blower.
 It also helps to ensure a consistent temperature while minimizing drafts.
 Because it converts AC power to DC, a variable-speed blower uses less electricity.
-According to engineering studies, these blowers can lower heating costs by as much as 40 percent.
+According to engineering studies, these blowers can lower heating costs by as much as 40%.

 - Variable heat output: This is an option on many furnaces with variable-speed blowers.
 It automatically adjusts output, depending on heating requirements.

 - Two-stage gas valve: This energy-saving component is designed to operate in its first stage when heating requirements are moderate.
-As the outdoor temperature falls, and heating requirements rise, the valve operates in its second stage.
+As the outdoor temperature falls and heating requirements rise, the valve operates in its second stage.
 The two-stage design offers significant benefits in terms of savings.

 - Heat exchanger: Look for a heat exchanger that’s made of stainless steel for corrosion resistance.
 Stainless steel construction also maximizes strength against thermal fatigue.